choudharyus/week2-monday3/readme.md

 #### Update

-To update an object property, we place it on the left side of an assignment statement.
+Call on the object property just like we did when reading it, and use the assignment operator `=`

 ```js
 car.year = 2003